 - 1. The Operating Surplus Ratio: The operating surplus ratio measures the extent to which revenue raised (excluding capital grants and contributions) covers operational expenses.
 It is calculated by dividing the Net Result by total Recurrent Revenue.
-The sustainability target is between 0%-10%.
-Council's Operating Surplus Ratio is within the sustainability target. - Asset Sustainability Ratio: This ratio measures the amount of capital expenditure on the renewal of existing assets compared to the depreciation expense.
+Councils Operating surplus ratio is heavily skewed due to not receiving the Financial Assistance Grants funding prepayment in the 2023-2024 year. - 2.
+Asset Sustainability Ratio: This ratio measures the amount of capital expenditure on the renewal of existing assets compared to the depreciation expense.
 It is calculated by dividing capital expenditure on asset renewal by the depreciation expense.
 The sustainability target is >90%.
-Council's Asset Sustainability Ratio is below the sustainability target. - Net Financial Liabilities Ratio: This ratio measures the extent to which Council can fund its liabilities through its operating revenues.
-It is calculated by total liabilities minus current assets divided by recurrent revenue.
-The target sustainability ratio is not >90%.
-Council's Net Financial Liabilities Ratio is well within the sustainability target.
+Council's Asset Sustainability Ratio is below the sustainability target. - 3.
+Leverage Ratio: This ratio measures the extent to which Council can fund its borrowings through its operating revenues.
+It is calculated by total borrowings divided by operating profit plus depreciation and finance costs (these costs are added back to the profit/loss).
+Council has a recent history of very little debt and in the current year have borrowed to fund the Independent Living Units which are revenue producing assets.

 Against the Department's sustainability measures, Council faces some challenges into the future.
-Being heavily dependent upon external revenue (and noting the timing of receipts to expenses), Council projects Operating Surplus ratios outside the sustainability targets for 7 of the next 10 years.
-Similarly, Council will be unable to meet the sustainability target for Asset Sustainability Ratio, given its large asset base, relatively low 'own source revenue' to fund asset replacement.
+It could be argued that the sustainability parameters are not optimal measures for Etheridge Shire.
+Being heavily dependent upon external revenue (and noting the timing of receipts to expenses).
+Similarly, Council will be unable to meet the sustainability target for Asset Sustainability Ratio, given its large asset base, relatively low 'own source revenue' to fund asset replacement or renewal.
 This is further compounded by grants being tied to new asset construction and not asset replacement or renewal.
-Finally, and recognising Council's low debt levels (\$29,761), Council is easily able to exceed the sustainability measure for Net Financial Liabilities ratio well into the future.